Persistence of stationary motion under explicit symmetry breaking perturbation: Symmetry breaking for relative equilibria

 \section{Symmetry breaking for relative equilibria}

-In this section, we extend Theorem \ref{crit} and Corollary \ref{persistance of equilibria} to the case of relative equilibria which is more subtle for two reasons: firstly we must take into account the conservation of momentum, and secondly for a non-zero velocity the so-called augmented Hamiltonian no longer has symmetry $G$.
+In this section, we extend Theorem \ref{crit} and Corollary \ref{persistence of equilibria} to the case of relative equilibria which is more subtle for two reasons: firstly we must take into account the conservation of momentum, and secondly for a non-zero velocity the so-called augmented Hamiltonian no longer has symmetry $G$.

-We start by briefly recalling some standard facts about relative equilibria, the reader is invited to consult the book of\cit{Marsden} \cite{lecturesonmechanics} (Chapter $4$) for a more detailed exposition.
-Given a Hamiltonian proper $G$-manifold $(M,\omega,G,\J_G)$, a \defn{relative equilibrium} of a Hamiltonian $h\in C^{\infty}(M)^G$ is a pair $(m,\xi)\in M\times\mathfrak{g}$ such that $X_h(m)=\xi_M(m)$.
+We start by briefly recalling some standard facts about relative equilibria (see \cite{lecturesonmechanics} for details).
+Given a hamiltonian proper $G$-manifold $(M,\omega,G,\J_G)$, a \defn{relative equilibrium} of a Hamiltonian $h\in C^{\infty}(M)^G$ is a pair $(m,\xi)\in M\times\mathfrak{g}$ such that $X_h(m)=\xi_M(m)$.
 Equivalently, if $(m,\xi)$ is a relative equilibrium of $h$, then $m$ is a critical point of the \defn{augmented Hamiltonian} where $\phi_G^{\xi}(m):=\langle \J_G(m),\xi\rangle$, which is a $G_{\xi}$-invariant function which depends linearly on $\xi$.
 A standard fact about relative equilibria is that the velocity $\xi$ and the momentum $\mu=\J_G(m)$ commute i.e. $\xi\in\mathfrak{g}_{\mu}$.
 Note that, if the isotropy group $G_m$ is non trivial and $(m,\xi)$ is a relative equilibrium of $h$, then $(m,\xi+\eta)$ is also a relative equilibrium of $h$, for any $\eta\in\mathfrak{g}_m$.
 Moreover if $(m,\xi)$ is a relative equilibrium of $h$ then so is $(g\cdot m,\Ad_g\xi)$ for every $g\in G$.
 In general a relative equilibrium is said to be non-degenerate if the Hessian $D^2h^{\xi}(m)$ is a non-singular quadratic form, when restricted to the symplectic slice $\NG_1$ at $m$ relative to the $G$-action.
 However, this definition of non-degeneracy is not enough to guarantee that a relative equilibrium of some $h\in C^{\infty}(M)^G$ persists under an $H$-perturbation.
 For that reason, we need a stronger version of non-degeneracy.